TheDavSmasher/BossesHelper/README.md

 - If no attributes are defined, then the Pattern will loop indefinitely unless manually interrupted when the Boss is collided with.
 - If a `goto` attribute is provided, the Pattern will then go to the indicated Pattern with the matching index when the Pattern ends.
+  - Not providing this attribute alongside any others will make it so goTo pattern is the one directly below the current one, or the next one in order.
-- If a `repeat` attribute is provided alongside a `goto` attribute, the Pattern will loop however many times as specified in `repeat`.
+- If a `repeat` attribute is provided, the Pattern will loop however many times as specified in `repeat`.
 A value of 0 will run the Pattern once from top to bottom and then go to the given pattern.
 A value of 1 will execute twice and then run.
 It is defined as how many _additional_ loops will run until it ends.
-  - Only providing `goto` with no `repeat` is the same as providing `repeat` with value 0.
+  - Not providing this attribute alongside any others is the same as providing `repeat` with value 0.
-  - Only providing `repeat` with no `goto` will make it so goTo pattern is the one directly below the current one.
+- If a `minRepeat` attribute is provided, it acts the same way as the `repeat` attribute does, except that once this attribute's value loop count is met, a random chance of the pattern ending at every loop exists.
+  - If `repeat` is provided but `minRepeat` is not, `minRepeat` will default to the value of `repeat`.
+  - The opposite is also true, `repeat` defaulting to `minRepeat` if `minRepeat` is provided but `repeat` is not.
+  - If both are provided, the Pattern will loop at least until `minRepeat` and at most until `repeat` loops, with a 50% chance of ending at every loop.
-- Alternatively, alongside a `goto` attribute, attributes `x`, `y`, `width`, and `height` can be provided.
-These attributes will delimit a rectangle at a given position.
-Whenever the Player is inside the given rectangle, it will go to the given pattern once the current action ends.
+- If attributes `width`, `height`, `x`, and `y` are provided, these attributes will delimit a rectangle at a given position.
+Whenever the Player is inside the given rectangle, the Pattern's loop will end.
   - The coordinates for the `x` and `y` attributes are room coordinates.

-`Random` nodes take no attributes.
+  - If either `width` or `height` are missing, the Hitbox will not be created.
+  - If `x` or `y` are missing, they will default to 0.

+`Random` nodes can take the exact same attributes as `Pattern` nodes, with some differences.
+The main difference is that `repeat` and `minRepeat` doesn't count the number of loops, but of individual attack execution, or attack nodes used.

 `Event` nodes can take up to two attributes.

 - A `file` attribute is required, and must match the name of a `.lua` file inside the Events subdirectory provided.
 - A `goto` attribute may be provided if the Event should go to a specific pattern after the Cutscene ends.
-  - Not providing this attribute will start the next available pattern after this one.
+  - Not providing this attribute will start the next available pattern after this one, much like `Pattern` or `Random` nodes.

-`Pattern` nodes can have any number of nodes inside them.
+`Pattern` nodes can have any number of the following node types inside them.

 - `Wait` nodes signify the Boss will not do anything during the specified `time` attribute.
 - `Attack` nodes signify the Boss will perform the attack found inside the file matching the `file` attribute.